git/git.github.io/rev_news/drafts/edition-32.md

 GSoC administrators for the Git project.

-Prathamesh has been working on an "Incremental rewrite of git-submodules" which goal was to port parts of the `git submodule` command from shell to C code.
+Prathamesh has been working on an "Incremental rewrite of git-submodules" whose goal was to port parts of the `git submodule` command from shell to C code.

 Prathamesh wrote